Yunuuuu/ggalign/README.md

 ### Pros

-- Data can automatically inherit from the heatmap body, reducing the need for manual data manipulation.
+- Data can automatically inherit from the heatmap body.
-- Heatmap annotation axes and legends are automatically generated, simplifying plot creation.
+- Heatmap annotation axes and legends are automatically generated.
-- Dendrograms can be easily customized and colored based on cluster characteristics, offering more flexibility in visual styling.
+- Dendrograms can be easily customized and colored based on cluster characteristics.
 - Full integration with the ggplot2 ecosystem allows for a broader range of customization options, including advanced themes, layouts, annotation positioning, geoms, stats, the full range of ggplot2 color